 Musings, perspectives, and history by author and historian Benerson Little on the subject of swordplay and piracy in fiction, film, and reality.

 I’m the author of five non-fiction works, including The Sea Rover’s Practice, Pirate Hunting, and The Golden Age of Piracy, on sea roving and piracy, ranging from scholarly to popular works, plus the author of Fortune’s Whelp, a swashbuckling novel with a sequel forthcoming in 2018.
 I’ve also written magazine and journal articles on piracy and privateering, and on fencing and swordplay as well.

-I’m also the historical consultant to the STARZ network’s critically-acclaimed Black Sails television drama for all four seasons, and am the historical consultant to Firelock Games’s critically-acclaimed Blood & Plunder historical table top game; a former Navy SEAL, and at present in my spare time a fencing instructor at the Huntsville Fencing Club, currently writing my fencing master thesis, with nearly forty years’ experience in modern, classical, and historical fencing and twenty years’ teaching them.
+I was the historical consultant to the STARZ network’s critically-acclaimed Black Sails television drama for all four seasons, and am the historical consultant to Firelock Games’s critically-acclaimed Blood & Plunder historical table top game.
+I’m also a former Navy SEAL, and at present in my spare time a fencing instructor at the Huntsville Fencing Club, currently writing my fencing master thesis, with forty years’ experience in modern, classical, and historical fencing and twenty years’ teaching them.

 Most recently, The Golden Age of Piracy: The Truth About Pirate Myths is in print (Skyhorse Publications, 2016), and is available in bookstores and online.
 A brief review: “While a few other volumes discuss pirate myths, The Golden Age of Piracy goes far beyond these.
 Little sifts through the popular mythology and purposeful ideological speculation to introduce readers to the real pirates without turning a blind eye to their cruelty and crimes.
 That he does so in language that any reader will understand makes this a valuable resource and worthwhile addition to any pirate aficionado’s or historian’s library.” —Cindy Vallar, Pirates and Privateers: The History of Maritime Piracy